ME495-EmbeddedSystems/homework-1-lbos7/inspection.md

 ## Setup Instructions
 1. Build the workspace using `colcon build --symlink-install` so that it is unnecessary to rebuild when python files change.
-2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `source /opt/ros/jazzy/setup.bash and source install/setup.bash`
+2. Initialize the ROS environment (i.e., set the necessary ROS environment variables) by executing `source /opt/ros/jazzy/setup.bash and source install/setup.bash` [only the latter is needed if the former was sourced when you ran colcon build for the first time]
 3. Make sure no other ROS nodes are running prior to starting by inspecting the results of `ros2 node list`.
 3. Run the launchfile `go_crazy_turtle.launch.xml` by executing `ros2 launch crazy_turtle go_crazy_turtle.launch.xml`
 4. When running you can see a visual depiction of the ROS graph using the `rqt_graph` command.